jonbmartin/open-source-pulse-design/README.md

 4. [Parallel Transmission](exercises/Ex4-Parallel-Transmission.ipynb): The last notebook works through a small-tip spatial-domain pulse design for a parallel transmission system.
 It also provides information on some of the useful abstractions that SigPy includes, such as Linops and Algs.

 These notebooks are primarily skeleton code, which the participant should fill in to complete the pulse design.
 Solutions are found in the solutions folder.

+There is also a supplemental demo on how to use many of SigPy's computational abstractions in the supplemental_demo folder.

 The video lecture that introduces these exercises will be posted on the ISMRM website and linked to in this repository at a future date.
 It is recommended that you work through the exercises in parallel with the video lecture.